 Although many tend to think of all of Western Washington as a damp green rainforest, the truth is rather different.
 There are great variations.
 Most are traceable to the huge mass of the Olympic Mountain range, a massif with peaks up to nearly 8,000 feet, lying directly in the path of the normal storm track, like a giant wall.
 Since the majority of rain-bearing storms, and especially the wettest ones, tend to attack the region from the SW, one notes a strong Rain Shadow effect on the NE side of the Olympics.
 On the graphic, one notes an eight-fold decrease in rainfall as one takes a direct SW line across from Sequim (2.4 inches) to Clearwater (16.6 inches), an airline distance of only 80 miles.

 Areas in the most extreme part of this rain shadow receive only about 16 to 20 inches of rainfall per year, only half of what the Seattle/Tacoma area receives!
 This driest area centers around Sequim, which appears to be the driest town in all of Western Washington, with a bare 16 inches of yearly rainfall.
 For years, pilots have called the Sequim area "The Blue Hole" due to its tendency to have relatively clearer skies than areas to the east and west of it....
 The rain shadow extends out onto the nearby islands somewhat, eg. to Coupeville with just under 21 inches, and to Anacortes in the San Juan Islands, with just over 26 inches.
+The rain shadow definitely extends west from Sequim to Port Angeles, although the latter is up to 25.6" of yearly rainfall....
 On the eastern shores of Puget Sound the rainfall increases, the driest site I could locate being Mt.
 Vernon at 32.3 inches.
-The main Seattle area has several recording sites, and they vary between about 35 and 37 inches per year (despite the fact that Seattle has a reputation as a wet West Coast city, the Sound's wettest large city is a lot wetter than Seattle- it's Olympia, with over 53 inches of annual rainfall)
+The main Seattle area has several recording sites, and they vary between about 35 and 37 inches per year (despite the fact that Seattle has a reputation as a very wet West Coast city, the Sound's wettest large city is a lot wetter than Seattle- it's Olympia, with over 52 inches of annual rainfall).
+Seattle's reputation as very wet owes in part to the prevalence of grimly dark, damply overcast days in the winter months and, in the summer, to long periods of dry, but overcast skies.

 Why doesn't the Sequim Rain Shadow area look like a desert?